anthony-chu/build-tool/README.md

 ## Additional Tools

 When the original three scripts were written, they were written in a monolithic, non-modular convention.
 However, the need to reuse elements across different scripts led to the modularization of the monolithic scripts through the use of functions.
-To this end, two new scripts were added in order to aid in adding new functionality to the main scripts.
-To learn more about these two new scripts, continue reading below.
+To this end, a new script were added in order to aid in adding new functionality to the main scripts.
+To learn more about these the new script, continue reading below.

-### doc.sh

-The purpose of this script is to provide users with visibility into the different files available to source as well as the individual functions that can be used from each source file.

 ### format.sh